kritsid/eminst-implementation-NeuralNet/README.md

 # mnist-recognition BUILDING INNOVATIVE SYSTEMS-UCS757
-THE LIVE WORKING PROJECT IS AVAILABLE AT: https://kritika-alpha-num-recognition.herokuapp.com/
+THE LIVE DEMO OF  PROJECT IS AVAILABLE AT: https://kritika-alpha-num-recognition.herokuapp.com/
 <br>

 <h3>About:</h3>